-A: Nearly 14,000 responders and more than 2,500 survivors are sick and received treatment in the last year.
+A: Nearly 14,000 responders and more than 2,500 survivors are currently sick and receiving treatment.
 Over 53,000 responders are currently in medical monitoring.
 71,000 individuals are enrolled in the WTC Health Registry, indicating that they were exposed to toxins.

-Q: Where are they from?
+O: Where are they from?